I don’t remember if I ever saw my mother eat an orange

 I do remember the delicate way she held a lobster roll

-between two fingers
+between two fingers her back straight

 the way she dabbed at her red shaded lips